tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/README.md

 **Targeted Digital Marketing**
 - Develop campaigns showcasing the cost-effectiveness of annual memberships compared to casual rides.
-- Utilize geo-targeted ads in high-traffic tourist areas to capture casual riders at peak times.
+- Marketing campaigns and ads in high-traffic tourist areas to capture casual riders at peak times.
 - Emphasize convenience and added value for frequent riders in promotional materials.

 **Value-Driven Pricing Strategies**